Thesis Projects

 Bachelor Thesis Topics

-- Studies of the temperature dependency of the sensor output:
+- Study of the limitations of the MALTA2 tracking sensor for calorimetry applications:

 PhD Thesis Topics